 At almost $2 million, is this the most expensive dog ever?

-It’s a Tibetan Mastiff, one of the most coveted and pricey dogs in the world.
+The Tibetan Mastiff is one of the most coveted and pricey dogs in the world.
 Thought to be a lucky charm, Tibetan Mastiffs have become a kind of status symbol for Asia’s super-wealthy elite.

 Once a prized hunting dog in Central Asia and Tibet, the Tibetan Mastiff was thought to have lion’s blood.
 Now the breed is known for its loyalty, its guarding abilities, and, of course, that fluffy coat.